Q: I am a distance student/staff/faculty member. How do I get materials from the libraries?

 Q: Do you ship to P.O.
 Boxes?

-A: No. We use UPS to ship items to you; UPS will not ship to a P.O.
+A: No, we ship via UPS, and UPS will not ship to a P.O.
 Box.

 Q: I am studying outside of the U.S. Can I still get books and copies?

 A: We’re happy to supply you with scanned copies of articles and book chapters, and can ship you books from the UF collections.
 Because of the difficulty and risk of shipping to other countries, we cannot borrow an item from another library for you.
-If it’s a recently published book, and our library doesn’t own it, we’ll try to buy a copy to lend to you.
+If it’s a recently published book, and our library doesn’t own it, we’ll try to buy a copy.

 Q: How can I tell my books apart?
 What do these yellow and blue bands mean?